 This figure indicates the percentage of long-term care patients who had a fall leading to major injury.
 This is one of the statistics we use in determining nursing ratings.

 Minimizes Urinary Tract Infections

 In Birchwood Nursing and Rehabilitation, 1.52% of Patients had UTIs

 This is the percent of residents who sustained a urinary tract infection.
 Urinary tract infections are often caused by lower quality nursing care.
 Additional nurse staffing reduces the number likelihood of residents sustaining infections.
 We want to point out that this statistic is sometimes skewed by the fact that nursing homes have varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients who were given antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to ensure these drugs are being used only where medically required.
-In limited situations, excessive reliance on these medications may suggest that a facility is using these drugs to control patient behavior.
+This is the percentage of residents prescribed antipsychotic drugs.
+While antipsychotic drugs may be helpful for many residents, it is important to confirm these medications are being used only where medically required.
+In some situations, excessive reliance on these medications may mean that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In Birchwood Nursing and Rehabilitation, 22.67% of Patients use Anti-Anxiety Medication